parth-github/mongo-aggregation-framework/README.md

 created/restored inside the mentioned database.

 ## Load Sample Dataset
+1) Extract the zipped folder(aggregations.zip) in your local machine.
-1) Run 'mongoimport' tool from command line to load database into current mongo database server.
+2) Run 'mongoimport' tool from command line to load database into current mongo database server.

+mongoexport --uri=mongodb://127.0.0.1:27017 --db=aggregations --collection=stocks --out=<your-file-location>\sample_datasets\stocks.json --type json

 2) The datasets can be restored also by using tool - MongoDB Compass.

 ## Contributing